Pandoa/FirebaseFeatures/docs/troubleshoting.md

 2. Locate the `Platforms` > `Android` > `APK Packaging` > `Minimum SDK Version (19=KitKat, 21=Lolipop)` config.
 3. Set its value to `y`.

+### Packaging failed.
+Dependency resolved to an incompatible version
+This error means that there is a plugin using Google's libraries of a different version, creating a conflict.
+There are two options to solve the issue:
+1. Simply disable the other plugin.
+2. Change Firebase Features' or the other plugin's Google's libraries version.
+It can get complicated and requires some code changes.
+If you are facing this issue, please contact us by email.

 ## Desktop
 ### Crashes when calling `Firebase - Features` functions.
 If you encouter crashes when using the Desktop platform, the cause is very likely a missing `google-services.json` file.
 Follow the instructions [here](/installation) correctly.
 Make sure to check the Output Log after editor startup.